Marketing vs Branding: Which One Grows Your Business?

 Contrary to popular belief, building brand awareness isn’t just about advertising spend.
 Strategic partnerships, viral content, distinctive visual identity, and memorable customer experiences all contribute to understanding.

-Measuring brand awareness can be challenging, but metrics like direct website traffic, social media mentions, search volume for your brand name, and unaided recall in surveys provide useful indicators.
+Measuring brand awareness can be challenging, but metrics such as direct website traffic, social media mentions, search volume for your brand name, and unaided recall in surveys can provide useful indicators.

 Customer Perception: The Reality of Your Brand